Somatic Therapy in Palm Desert for the High-Functioning Perfectionist.

 My Clinical Background

-I’ve spent over 15 years supporting individuals, couples, and families through some of the most vulnerable seasons of their lives, including fertility journeys, IVF, pregnancy anxiety, early parenthood, relationship strain, and identity shifts.
+I’ve spent over 15 years supporting individuals, couples, and families through some of the most vulnerable seasons of their lives.

 What I’ve learned is this: